johno/pixyll/about.md

 ---
 layout: page
 title: About
 permalink: /about/
 tags: about
+published: false
 ---

 Long form, full-cycle data analysis, on intersting data sets in the technology space.